security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-The values in ``origin:location`` identify where automation tools should go to obtain spatial information about an object.
-For example, if the value ``osm`` is entered in ``origin:location`` this indicates that the automation tool should query OpenStreetMap in order to obtain spatial information about a Location.
+The values in :ref:`origin:location` identify where automation tools should go to obtain spatial information about an object.
+For example, if the value ``osm`` is entered in :ref:`origin:location` this indicates that the automation tool should query OpenStreetMap in order to obtain spatial information about a Location.
 If ``osm`` were set, then the values in :ref:`name:annotation <location-name-annotation>` and :ref:`origin_id:location` would correspond to the object name and ID number in OpenStreetMap.
 Locations can be derived from comprehensive online services, as well as other sources like locally-held ``.shp`` or ``.kml`` files.
 The number of origins is unlimited.

 geometry:ref:entity